Patients is a Virtue

 RENOVATIONS IN THE HEART OF CAMPUS

-Presbyterian Healthcare Services (PHS) had made significant investments in its Albuquerque Campus between 1997 and 2010, adding 300,000 SF of patient care and physician’s office space and renovating 130,000 SF, among other things.
+Presbyterian Healthcare Services (PHS) had made significant investments in its Albuquerque Campus in the last 20 years.
+The addition of 600,000 SF of patient care and physician’s office space, renovating 130,000 SF, adding several parking structures, numerous mechanical & electrical infrastructure upgrades and central plant expansions among other things.
 Now what to do with the six-story, 150,000 SF, 250 Bed, B&C Towers dating from the ‘60s, and located in the heart of the campus?
 The rooms were institutional and cold, ventilation was poor, and the Towers’ mix of private and semi-private rooms were not conducive to modern healthcare.

 DESIGNING AROUND PATIENTS